-- 1) The effects of Table 2 Flows on steelhead in the river and verification of the amount of additional habitat provided, including habitat below the Alisal Reach; - The quality of the additional habitat, taking into account temperature, dissolved oxygen, and substrate; - 3) Any detrimental effects, demonstrated by clear, scientific evidence, to steelhead in the river caused by the additional flows, such as increased temperature; and - 4) Whether benefits to the steelhead fishery could be maximized through an alternative flow schedule with equivalent or reduced water supply impacts.
+- 1) The effects of Table 2 Flows on steelhead in the river and verification of the amount of additional habitat provided, including habitat below the Alisal Reach; - 2) The quality of the additional habitat, taking into account temperature, dissolved oxygen, and substrate; - 3) Any detrimental effects, demonstrated by clear, scientific evidence, to steelhead in the river caused by the additional flows, such as increased temperature; and - 4) Whether benefits to the steelhead fishery could be maximized through an alternative flow schedule with equivalent or reduced water supply impacts.

-This order requires Reclamation to conduct the study in accordance with the requirements and methodologies in Revised Section 3 of the 2000 Biological Assessment taking into consideration the 2013 Biological Assessment with any amendments and the 2016 Draft Biological Opinion so comparable data will be available to evaluate the changes resulting from the flow regime.
+This order requires Reclamation to conduct the study in accordance with the requirements and methodologies in Revised Section 3 of the 2000 Biological Assessment so comparable data will be available to evaluate the changes resulting from the flow regime.
 Further, the order requires Reclamation to submit the results of the study within a year after the conclusion of the fifth Wet or Above Normal water year.
 The order reserves the Board's authority to reduce or modify the Table 2 flow requirements if the results of the study demonstrate that the additional releases do not benefit the steelhead fishery or if greater than expected water supply impacts occur.

-In addition to the requirement to study the Table 2 Flows, this order requires Reclamation to conduct studies to determine other measures that could be implemented to keep the steelhead fishery in good condition using current scientific information on southern California steelhead recovery such as NMFS' 2012 Final Southern California Steelhead Recovery Plan, 2013 Biological Assessment with any amendments, and 2016 Draft Biological Opinion and to provide reports to the Board and fisheries agencies following completion of those studies.
+In addition to the requirement to study the Table 2 Flows, this order requires Reclamation to conduct studies to determine other measures that could be implemented to keep the steelhead fishery in good condition using current scientific information on southern California steelhead recovery such as NMFS' 2012 Final Southern California Steelhead Recovery Plan, and to provide reports to the Board and fisheries agencies following completion of those studies.
 Specifically, this order requires Reclamation to evaluate: opportunities to provide passage of steelhead above and below Bradbury Dam; instream flow measures for the protection of steelhead and other native aquatic species in the Santa Ynez River; measures to reduce impacts of predation and other species on steelhead and other native aquatic species; and improvements to or restoration of stream and streamside habitat to benefit steelhead and other native aquatic species.
 In each study, Reclamation is required to evaluate the extent to which the measures could benefit the steelhead and other public trust resources, technical and regulatory feasibility, costs, and any potential water supply or environmental impacts.
 This order requires Reclamation to submit a report to the Executive Director after the completion of each study that describes the study and its results.
 Reclamation must also submit a summary report one year after completion of all required studies identifying specific measures that Reclamation will implement or that could be implemented to achieve good condition of the steelhead population in the Santa Ynez River.